mattssonf/kth-id1018/README.md

-# kth-id1018
+# Programming I (ID1018)

-Programming I at the Royal Institute of Technology in Stockholm, course assignments
+ID1018 Programming I is an introductory course in programming.
+The student learns about basic programming and object-oriented programming.
+The course covers also basic algorithms and data structures.
+The programming language used is Java.